Cinco de Mayo

 Bring on the Heat: Spicy Margaritas

 Grapefruit Lover: Paloma

-And for those who enjoy tequila straight (neat, on the rocks, or as a shooter) try:
+And for those who enjoy tequila straight (tequila neat, tequila on the rocks, or as a tequila shooter) try: